ednieuw/ESP32Communications/README.md

 Fritzing design with Gerber files in this respority.

 The microcontroller can be controlled with
-- a BLE serial terminal program on your PC like the serial monitor of the Arduino IDE,
+- a BLE serial terminal program on your PC like the serial monitor of the Arduino IDE.
 - a tablet or phone with a serial terminal app like: [BLE serial terminal](https://ednieuw.home.xs4all.nl/BLESerial/IOSappMain.html) or
-- with a HTML page.
+- with a HTML page built in the sketch.

-A software-enabled access point is created on your browser that can be accessed with the url: http://169.4.1.1 to set up and configure the WIFI SSID and password to your router through a smartphone or web browser.
+A software-enabled access point is created in a browser that can be accessed with the url: http://169.4.1.1 to set up and configure the WIFI SSID and password to your router through a smartphone or web browser.

 There is also a WPS method that can be started with option Z in the menu.